Cessna CR-3

-The Cessna CR-3 was a follow on racing aircraft to the Cessna CR-2 that raced in the 1932 National Air Races.
+The Cessna CR-3 was a shoulder-wing racing monoplane that was a follow-up to the Cessna CR-2, named Miss Wanda, that competed in the 1932 National Air Races.

 Development

 The CR-3 was ordered by air racer Johnny Livingston in response to the performance he saw when competing against the Cessna CR-2 in the 1932 National Air Races.
 The CR-3 was of shoulder-wing design.

 Design

-The CR-3 was a mid-wing radial engined taildragger racer with manual retractable landing gear and a tail skid.
+The CR-3 was a shoulder-wing radial engined taildragger racer with manual retractable landing gear and a tail skid.
 The propeller was from a clipped wing Monocoupe racer #14.
 The tail surface was designed to be neutral, without downforce in flight.
 The elevators experienced significant vibration in test flights without the wing root fairings installed.

 Operational history

 The CR-3 lasted 61 days, winning every event it competed in: